Aryo15/Proxima/docs/plugins/index.rst

     $ pip uninstall flaskbb-plugin-MYPLUGIN

-There is a setting in FlaskBB which lets you control the deletion of settings of a plugin.
+There is a setting in Ekaayam which lets you control the deletion of settings of a plugin.
 If ``REMOVE_DEAD_PLUGINS`` is set to ``True``, all not available plugins (not available on the filesystem) are constantly removed.
 Only change this if you know what you are doing.